 Simply add a splash of vegan milk to loosen up the sauce, stir and warm up either in the microwave or using the stove.

 To make it completely gluten-free, then make sure to choose gluten-free noodles.
-The rest of the ingredients are completely gluten-free.
+The rest of the ingredients from the cajun sauce are completely gluten-free.

 Other creamy pasta dishes you might like

 - Butternut squash mac and cheese